camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

  * An initial public API version is the result of rapid development and can be
    * released and published at any time (outside the meta-release process) in order to allow for rapid evolution of APIs.
    * published as part of a meta-release.
 In this case, the milestones defined for the meta-release have to be followed.
-For more details see also: [Meta-release Process](https://lf-camaraproject.atlassian.net/wiki/spaces/CAM/pages/14551399/Meta-release+Process).
+For more details see also: [Meta-release Process](https://lf-camaraproject.atlassian.net/wiki/x/Zwne).
- * A public API version is released only if it provides all required API readiness checklist items (see: [API Readiness Checklist](https://lf-camaraproject.atlassian.net/wiki/spaces/CAM/pages/14559630/API+Release+Process#API-readiness-checklist)).
+ * A public API version is released only if it provides all required API readiness checklist items (see: API Readiness Checklist section in the [API Release Process](https://lf-camaraproject.atlassian.net/wiki/x/jine).
+.
 * For stable public API versions, participation in the meta-release process is mandatory.
 As stable API versions are recommended for use in commercial applications, and the user can expect that subsequent public API versions will be backward-compatible, there are additional API readiness checklist items to be provided for the release of stable API versions.

 ### Meta-release

 To be part of a meta-release, the API Sub Project needs to participate in the meta-release process.
 For the meta-release, the following needs to be provided:

-* the API release tracker (see [API release trackers](https://lf-camaraproject.atlassian.net/wiki/spaces/CAM/pages/14553446/API+release+trackers))
+* the API release tracker (see [API release trackers](https://lf-camaraproject.atlassian.net/wiki/x/ZhHe))
 * the expected (pre-)releases at the respective M3 and M4 milestones
 * minimally an initial public API version
 * the required set of API release assets according to the API readiness checklist (see below).